hungryram/Securesolutionsvip/content/faq.md

 ### Is a reverse mortgage an FHA loan?

 Yes.
 A FHA reverse mortgage is a government-insured loan for senior borrowers age 62 and older.
 This financial tool allows the borrower to access a portion of home equity and convert it into cash to utilize proceeds for however he/she sees fit.
-Common uses include paying for medical bills or other debt, home repair and improvements, traveling and supplementing your client’s retirement portfolio, among others.
+Common uses include paying for medical bills or other debt, home repair and improvements, traveling and supplementing your retirement portfolio, among others.

 ### What are my payment options with a reverse mortgage?